CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/run_cmaq_c6a.2xlarge.md

 If the ec2 instance is configured to use 1 thread per core in the advanced setting, then it will have 4 cores

 ![Screenshot of HTOP with hyperthreading off](htop_c6a.2xlarge_hyperthreading_off.png)

-Successful output using the gp3 volume with hyperthreading on (8vcpus)

 After the benchmark is complete, use the following command to view the timing results.